Actively Recruiting

 You may qualify if you...

-- Patients meet the diagnosis of Parkinson's disease based on established consensus criteria
+- Patients diagnosed with Parkinson's disease based on established consensus criteria

-- For MRgFUS patients: at least one cardinal symptom (akinesia, tremor, rigidity) with intensity of at least 2/4
+- For MRgFUS patients: At least one cardinal symptom (akinesia, tremor, rigidity) with intensity ≥ 2/4

-- Parkinsonian symptoms not satisfactorily controlled by optimal medication including L-dopa
+- Parkinsonian symptoms not well controlled by optimal medication including L-dopa

 - Stable Parkinson's medication for at least 30 days

-- DBS patients must have Parkinson's disease for more than 5 years
+- For DBS patients: Parkinson's disease duration over 5 years

-- DBS patients must have motor complications such as wearing off, on-off episodes, levodopa-related dyskinesia, or intractable tremor
+- Presence of motor complications such as wearing off, on-off fluctuations, levodopa-related dyskinesia, or medically intractable tremor

 You will not qualify if you...

-- Congestive heart failure Functional Class III or above
+- Congestive heart failure (Functional class III or higher) or advanced metastatic cancer

 - Parkinson's disease at Hoehn and Yahr Stage 5

-- For DBS patients: overt dementia or major depression
+- For DBS patients: presence of overt dementia or major depression

 AI-Screening